manang/internet-drafts/draft-auge-dmm-hicn-mobility.md

 : This term qualifies approaches that do not involve any user-plane not control-plane anchor.

 # Towards locator-independent network architectures

-We distinguish network architectures based on their use of identifiers and locators for forwarding.
+We distinguish network architectures based on their use of location independent identifiers (or names) and locators for forwarding.

 __Locator-based architectures__

-As mentioned earlier, IP architectures are typically operated based on locators correponding to the IP addresses of the host interfaces in their respective network attachment, used also as session identifiers.
-This results in a complex mobility architecture built on top, involvin traffic anchors and tunnels to preserve the identifier exposed to the transport layer: IP/IP or GRE tunnels in Mobile IP, and GTP tunnels in 3GPP architectures.
+As mentioned earlier, IP architectures are typically operated based on locators corresponding to the IP addresses of the host interfaces in their respective network attachment, used also as session identifiers.
+This results in a complex mobility architecture built on top, involving traffic anchors and tunnels to preserve the identifier exposed to the transport layer: IP/IP or GRE tunnels in Mobile IP, and GTP tunnels in 3GPP architectures.

-The limitations of locator-based schemes in terms of complexity, overhead and efficiency are well-recognized and led to new alternatives to be considered.
+The limitations of locator-based schemes in terms of complexity, overhead and efficiency are well-recognized and led to other alternatives to be considered.

 __Locator-ID separation architectures__

-LISP {{!RFC6830}} was the first proposal to distinguish between the usage of IP addresses as locators or identifiers by explicitely defining two namespaces, respectively used for endpoint identification and forwarding.
+LISP {{!RFC6830}} was the first proposal to distinguish between the usage of IP addresses as locators or identifiers by explicitly defining two namespaces, respectively used for endpoint identification and forwarding.
 A mapping service is further used to bind an identifiers to a given location, and updated after mobility.
-From there, several approaches have been defined, either host-based like SHIM6 {{!RFC5533}} or HIP {{!RFC4423}}), or network-based, like LISP, ILSR, ILNP or ILA to cite a few.
+From there, several approaches have been defined, either host-based like SHIM6 {{!RFC5533}} or HIP {{!RFC4423}}), or network-based, like LISP {{!RFC6830}}, ILSR, ILNP {{!RFC6740}} or ILA {{?I-D.herbert-intarea-ila}} to cite a few.

 An overview of these approaches and their use in mobility is presented in {?I-D.bogineni-dmm-optimized-mobile-user-plane}}.